pygamelib/pygamelib/README_HACKTOBERFEST.md

 Everyone, just try to pick an issue that is related to your level in Python.

+### How to discuss with the community

+There is a Discord server: https://discord.gg/ZtVaMqr

 ### Do I need to know game development?

 It's better but not required.
 I did not know anything about game dev before starting.